ahl27/65C02Emulator/README.md

 ## Known Issues / Future Updates

 1. Flag display will be adjusted at a later date to support people with difficulty differentiating red/green
-2. GUI will look like garbage if the window is too small--make sure your window is large enough for all the text to display
+2. GUI will look like garbage if the window is too small--make sure your window is large enough
 3. 65c02 instructions are not currently supported but will (probably) be implemented later
 4. Not all instructions have been tested; all loads/stores/transfers plus `ADC, SBC` are known to be working.
 More bugchecking is on the way.
 5. Clock cycles are not quite the same as the original 6502, I'll try to get to it later.